-If you’re only a beginner to soccer it can seem overwhelming at first but to help you out with this I’ve written a Simple and Easy to Understand Guide to the Rules of Soccer which includes a downloadable cheat sheet which you can carry with you to the next soccer game.
+If you’re only a beginner to soccer it can seem overwhelming at first but to help you out with this I’ve written a Simple and Easy to Understand Guide to the Rules of Soccer which includes a downloadable cheat sheet that you can carry with you to the next soccer game.
 You can get to that by clicking here.

-It will also be helpful to understand how the positions, formations, and player roles work in soccer so I’ve created a guide to all that and more here.
+It will also be helpful to understand how the positions, formations, and player roles work in soccer, so I’ve created a guide to all that and more here.

 Take the time to read over these and become familiar with the rules and roles of players in soccer and I’m sure you’ll find you’ll not only appreciate and enjoy the game of soccer far more but also understand how to be the best soccer parent for your kid.